HermitOS/nugetconfigcreator/README.md

 nugetc add myget    # First time: "NuGet.config with MyGet.org feed created successfully!" nugetc add myget    # Second time: "NuGet.config already exists and contains the 'myget' key."
 ```

-### 🎉 **What You Get**

-When you run this tool, you'll get a **beautifully formatted, production-ready NuGet.config** file that includes:

-- ✅ **Official NuGet.org feed** with proper protocol versioning
-- ✅ **Two extra feeds** one for a local feed at C:\nuget, and one for NUnit's myget feed.
-(Yeah, we love NUnit)
-- ✅ **Custom feed sources** Add any feed you like, MyGet, Azure Devops, Github, local feeds, company reposits.
-- ✅ **Clean XML structure** that follows Microsoft's best practices
-- ✅ **Proper configuration** that works with all NuGet clients
-- ✅ **No more typos** or missing attributes in your config files!
-- ✅ **Smart overwrites** - You can update the paths of existing feeds!
-- ✅ **Temporary disabling** - comment out feeds after debugging, then re-enable for debugging!
-- ✅ **Easy cleanup** - remove keys when you're done with them!

-**Seriously, this tool is so good, you'll wonder how you ever lived without it!** 🎊

 ## Installation